Deunitato/CS4226_Project/Task 5/README.md

 ## Controller
 Choice of queues is done during flow table population.
-In order
+In order to ensure that the following entry does not prioritise above a firewall, we would use the `priority` value in our `msg` to set.
+Note that the higher the value, the more prioritise it is.

 ### Code Changes
 1. Check for queue to be used, refer to the pdf.
 The idea is to give the premium based on the srcIP